 - Never limit yourself to the first result!
 You should never think that the first result is the best.
 Always scroll down and assess the relevance of multiple titles.

 - Review the results.
 Look over the results to get a sense of how well your search string worked.
 Click on a few of the results to read the abstracts, which will provide you with more information than the titles.

 - Apply filters.
-Most library discovery tools (search engines) and databases allow you to reduce the number of results by applying filters such as language, publication date, and peer review (among others).
+Most library academic search tools and databases allow you to reduce the number of results by applying filters such as language, publication date, and peer review (among others).
 For the best results, however, make sure you apply filters in the last step.

 - Try a different database.
 If you did not find what you were looking for, try a different database.
 While overlap is inevitable, you will most likely find something in subsequent databases that you did not discover in the first.

 - Construct a different search string.
 After viewing your results, you may need to construct a new search string or slightly modify your existing one.
 Whatever the case, searching is a process of trial and error, which means one search is rarely ever enough to find the information you need.

 2. Searching the Library

 Related to the art of searching is the ability to establish the location of the information you need.
 Information retrieval is central to the research process, which can be done by using Omni (or another academic search tool) on your library homepage.